-There are several ways to answer the question, “how to create a good budget”.
+With several ways to answer the question, “how to create a good budget”, each method may not be applicable to you.

-But which method can you actually stick with like melted cheese sticks to macaroni?
+But which method can you stick with like melted cheese sticks to macaroni?
 Yup, that’s exactly how I want you to feel about your budget.
-Sticking with a budget means you are more likely to hit financial goals, pay down debt, and be more mindful of your spending.
+Sticking with a budget means you’re more likely to hit financial goals, pay down debt, and be more mindful of your spending.

 Step 1: Budget by paycheck or monthly